telerik/winforms-docs/telerik-presentation-framework/elements/use-control-inside-an-element.md

 # Use Controls inside an Element

-Please note that when you are creating custom controls you can use all of the predefined elements your create custom ones.
-Most of the controls in the suite have a corresponding elements which can be used in the custom controls.
-However in cases with complex controls, the respective elements cannot be used instead.
+Please note that when you are creating custom controls, you can use the predefined elements that the control offers.
+Most of the controls in the suite have a corresponding element which can be used in the custom controls.
+However, in cases with complex controls, the respective elements cannot be used instead.
 In such cases you can use the __RadHostItem__  class which allows you to add controls to elements.

 ### Example add RadgridView to a panorama tile.